FivEawE/AutoSplitterGTAVCS/README.md

 ## Changelog

+### Version 1.0

+* New timing - start and final split has been altered according to the new rules.
+Now it even performs the final split when the credits start (you need a separate split for credits though)!
+* Splitting on mission start added as well (splits when credits start as well).

 ### Version 0.7

 * Changed the way the offsets are retrieved.
 Now the autosplitter should support new PPSSPP releases without changing a single line of code (thanks to Parik's help).